hisokaxxzk/DetectTableFromFlatImage/README.md

 # Table Detection Code
-This code is used for detecting tables in images.
+This code is used for detecting tables in flat images.
 It is implemented in Python using OpenCV and matplotlib libraries.

 ## Dependencies
 • Python 3.6 or higher